5 Relative Abundance

 set.seed(1)

-# zero-filled ebird data combined with habitat data
+# zero-filled ebird data combined with environmental data

 # prediction grid